 Drain Standing Water.
 Mosquitoes lay their eggs in standing water.
-Limit the number of places around your home for mosquitoes to breed by draining or discarding items that hold water.
+Limit the number of places around your home for mosquitoes to breed by either draining or discarding items that hold water.
 Check rain gutters and drains.
-Empty unused flowerpots and wading pools and change the water in birdbaths frequently.
+Empty unused flowerpots and wading pools, and change the water in birdbaths frequently.

 Install or Repair Screens.
-Keep mosquitoes outside by having tightly-fitting screens on all of your windows and doors.
+Keep mosquitoes outside by having tightly-fitting screens on windows and doors.

 Protect Your Animals

 Animal owners should reduce potential mosquito breeding sites on their property by eliminating standing water from containers such as buckets, tires, and wading pools – especially after heavy rains.
-Water troughs should be flushed out at least once a week during the summer months to reduce mosquitoes near paddock areas.
-Horse owners should keep horses in indoor stalls at night to reduce their risk of exposure to mosquitoes.
-Owners should also speak with their veterinarian about mosquito repellents approved for use in animals and vaccinations to prevent WNV and EEE.
-If an animal is suspected of having WNV or EEE, owners are required to report to DAR, Division of Animal Health by calling 617-626-1795 and to the Department of Public Health (DPH) by calling 617-983-6800.
+Water troughs should be flushed out at least once a week during the summer months and horse owners should keep horses in indoor stalls at night to reduce their risk of exposure to mosquitoes.
+Owners should speak with their veterinarian about mosquito repellents approved for use in animals and vaccinations to prevent WNV and EEE.
+If an animal is suspected of having WNV or EEE, owners are required to report to DAR, Division of Animal Health by calling 617-626-1795 and to DPH by calling 617-983-6800.